zackbatist/archaeo-db-workshop/workshop-notes.md

 # archaeo-db-workshop notes

 ## Section 1 - About this workshop [10 minutes]
+Like all tools wielded by archaeologists, databases tend to be implemented in an ad-hoc manner, and as circumscribed by the situation at hand.

-This two-hour workshop will focus on fundamental aspects of database design
+This workshop is meant to introduce some of the fundamental aspects of practical database design and implementation.

+It is a rather short session, but it will give you a point of reference from which you can explore on your own.

+If people want me to give a more detailed workshop later in the term, I will consider doing so.

 If all goes according to plan, you will understand: